-With the skyrocketing cost of housing, prescription drugs, and childcare, families in Orange County need tax relief and tax fairness.
+With the skyrocketing cost of housing, prescription drugs, gasoline, and child care, families in Orange County need tax fairness.

-Congresswoman Porter is an advocate for a tax code that’s fair for Orange County families.
+Congresswoman Porter is working hard to save Orange County families money.
 As one of the only single parents of young children in Congress, she understands firsthand the increasing costs of raising a family in today’s economy.
-Throughout the COVID-19 pandemic, she has urged Congress to eliminate unfair tax burdens on single parents, expand the child tax credit, and reverse the unfair state and local taxes (SALT) deduction cap.
+Throughout her time in Congress, she has worked to reverse the unfair state and local taxes (SALT) deduction cap, eliminate unfair tax burdens on single parents, and get the Internal Revenue Service (IRS) functioning for American taxpayers.

-The Trump tax bill enacted in 2018 capped the SALT deduction at $10,000 a year, meaning many families may end up paying taxes twice on the income they earn.
-Before the Trump tax bill, Orange County families were able to fully deduct property taxes and other state taxes from their income—meaning it was untaxed at the federal level.
+The Trump tax law enacted in 2018 capped the SALT deduction at $10,000 a year, meaning many families have had to pay taxes twice on the income they earn.
+Before the Trump tax law, Orange County families were able to fully deduct property taxes and other state taxes from their income—meaning it was untaxed at the federal level.
 That changed with the Trump tax overhaul.

 Nearly half of taxpayers in the 45th District use the SALT deduction, with an average deduction of more than $22,000 per household.
 The SALT deduction cap meant that many middle class families had higher tax bills in 2018 and have continued to see their taxes go up.
 What’s worse, the Trump tax bill imposes a marriage penalty.
 While unmarried individuals can each file for $10,000 worth of SALT deductions—totaling $20,000 worth of deductions—a married couple can only claim $10,000.